guipotje/facerec_example/README.md

 This project showcases a facial recognition system utilizing the DeepFace library coupled with YOLOv8 for real-time capability.
 It includes a passive and active anti-spoofing detection mechanism, making it more robust to spoof attempts.

 # Usage
 To get started, you need to populate the database with some images.
-Below is the structure of the project, including the database (`db`):
+Below is the structure of the database (`db`):

 ```bash
 data/